parithosh/ethereum-event-viewer/README.md

     -Make the script push events at intervals, as new events occur on the chain push it onto the webApp
     -Enable selection of date range for events

+## Contact info:
+Feel free to contact me to discuss any issues, questions, or comments.
+My contact info can be found on my GitHub page.